TREBORWOLF GRADING SYSTEM

 |TOTAL COST TO KENNEL||$300 TO $500|

 Bitches are bred primarily during the spring and fall.
-However, pups usually are available year round, and are sold on a first come first served basis.
+However, pups usually are available year round and are sold on a first come first served basis.
 For the last ten years, every pup at our kennel has been pre-sold.
 We never have pups on the ground, which are not spoken for.

-This is great for business, but requires some patience on the part of our awaiting customer.
+This is a great feature for business but requires some patience on the part of our awaiting customer.
 The normal waiting period, on prepaid orders, varies from 2 months to 1 year, depending upon the specifications of the order.
 Parties who must wait one year or longer will have their order upgraded one level at no additional cost.
 This means that a person ordering a "Performance" level pup, will receive a "Supreme" level if the order should exceed a waiting time of one year or greater.
 All monies received are earnest money and are non-refundable.
 We have a non-cancellation policy.
-Much time and effort is expended to make certain that you will receive the very best hunting dog that money can buy.
+Much time and effort are expended to make certain that you will receive the very best hunting dog that money can buy.
 As a rule, the most expensive pups, have the shortest waiting period.
-It is advisable to mail your payment-in-full, because it is locked into the data base by this date of deposit.
+It is advisable to mail your payment-in-full because it is locked into the database by this date of deposit.
 Orders which are made using the minimal deposit, have a separate list, which becomes activated, only after we have filled those parties on the paid-in-full list.
 A minimal $250.00 deposit is required on puppies, and the balance must be paid two weeks prior to shipment.
-One half of the total purchase price is required for deposit on the started and trained dogs.
+One half of the total purchase price is required for the deposit on the started and trained dogs.
 The preferred method of payment is with a certified check or money order.

 Visa and Mastercard can be used via PayPal.
 Personal checks can be used for orders which allow ample time to clear.